eerii/fresa/docs/reference/config.md

 - `EngineConfig`: Compile time variables that change the way the engine work.
 These are for things like enabling different parts of the engine or values that don't change.
 - `RunConfig`: Run time modifiable values, for example, the settings menus or options that change with the player's input.
 - `DebugConfig`: Also run time values, but are disabled in production builds.
-All usage of this must be guarded using the `DEBUG` directive.
+All usage of this must be guarded using the `FRESA_DEBUG` directive.
 Useful for debug toggles during development.

 ## engine config